wolfie-airlines/wolfie-airlines/README.md

 - [mongo-c-driver](https://github.com/mongodb/mongo-c-driver) - C MongoDB driver used to build driver for `mongo-cxx`
 - [cryptopp](https://cryptopp.com/) - Cryptographic library, used in this project to hash a user's password
 - [QR-Code-Generator](https://github.com/nayuki/QR-Code-generator) - A library that provides all the necessary functionality to generate a QR code, *needed for online check-in*.
+- filling the database with core files so that the program has something to read data from.
+The files I used are available in the [database](https://github.com/wolfie-airlines/wolfie-airlines/tree/main/database/json) folder in `JSON` format.

 ## Self-hosting & self-building
 1. clone the repository, or create a fork.